DKiloDesigns/CreatorFlow/docs/prd.md

   * Explore potential integrations with monetization platforms.
 * 1.3 Target Audience: Individual social media creators and influencers across various platforms (initially focusing on Instagram, TikTok, YouTube, and potentially Twitter/X).
 This includes content creators in niches like lifestyle, beauty, gaming, education, and more.
 * 1.4 Scope: This initial version (MVP \- Minimum Viable Product) will focus on core features for content scheduling, performance analytics, and basic brand collaboration management for the identified platforms.
-* 1.5 Legal and Compliance Considerations: CreatorFlow will adhere to all relevant data privacy regulations and the Terms of Service of integrated social media platforms.
+* 1.5 Legal and Compliance Considerations: floai.studio will adhere to all relevant data privacy regulations and the Terms of Service of integrated social media platforms.
 Clear Terms of Service and a comprehensive Privacy Policy will be provided to users.
 Accessibility (WCAG guidelines) will be considered during the design and development process.
 * 1.6 Monetization Strategy (Initial Considerations): The MVP may offer a free tier with basic features.
 Future monetization options will be explored, including subscription tiers with advanced features and increased usage limits.
 * 1.7 Frontend Color Palette: The frontend design will follow a Clean and Minimalist approach with a Vibrant Accent color to highlight key interactive elements and provide a modern feel without distracting from user content.
   * Base Colors: